 Client service: “The clerks, led by Paul Horsfield, are responsive and friendly.”
 “They are all very quick to reply to queries and highly efficient.”

 Alan Steinfeld QC

-Recent work: Acted for the defendants on a USD1 billion Guernsey claim after the failure of a US hedge fund.
+Recent work: Defended Carlyle-related entities against a USD2 billion claim arising out of the failure of a US hedge fund incorporated in Guernsey.

 Stephen Moverley Smith QC

 Strengths: “Has a wealth of experience of dealing with both English and Caribbean litigation, and is the perfect counsel for cross-border court proceedings.”
 “He has very good client-handling skills.”

 Recent work: Successfully acted for the defendant, Goldas, in striking out a USD500 million claim brought by Société Générale concerning gold bullion consignments.